aldorithms/caldo-lang/README.md

 Caldo will be a object-oriented/class-based compiled programming language syntaxically based on modern languages like Go, V, and Rust.
 Caldo will aim to be much more mneumonic than other languages, to reduce the learning curve for users.
-Caldo's principle for adding features is that "if it can be done, do it".
+Caldo's principle for adding features is that "if it can't be done, remove it later".

 ## Introduction
 So to start off, the default Caldo-Lang entry point will be ``main`` , like in most compiled languages.